- How Sleep Works

 It depends; some smart light bulbs require a hub to function, while others function independently.

 The biggest thing you need to consider when purchasing a hub is whether you’re willing to “commit” to that brand.
 Non-branded lights typically will not work with a branded hub.
 Many brands let a smart home device serve as their hub, while others, most notably Philips, require you to use their particular hub.

-Smart light bulbs last as long as a non-smart version of the LED light bulb, up to 20 years.
-You can expect to enjoy this functionality for a long time.
+Smart light bulbs last as long as a non-smart version of the LED light bulb, which can be up to 20 to 25 years.

 Most smart light manufacturers design their bulbs to be compatible with the most popular smart home systems, such as Amazon Alexa, Google Home, Apple HomeKit, and Samsung SmartThings.
 Before purchasing, review the compatibility of any smart light bulbs you’re considering to avoid having to make a return.

 Many smart light bulbs can operate using both Bluetooth and WiFi.
 The advantage of using a WiFi connection is that you’ll be able to make adjustments remotely whenever you want, whether or not your Bluetooth-connected device is in range.

 However, if you choose to use a WiFi connection, that means you’ve now introduced one more device onto your home wireless network, which will eat up some of your bandwidth.
 If your internet goes out, you will not be able to adjust your light bulbs.

 Although they last the same amount of time, smart light bulbs cost more than traditional LED bulbs because of their enhanced functionality.
 The upfront cost can be even higher if you don’t already own a compatible smart hub.
 Fortunately, there are ways you can save money on smart lights.